tobilobaomotola/tobilobaomotola/README.md

 - 👋 Hi, I’m @tobilobaomotola
-- 👀 I’m interested in ...Data Analyses
+- 👀 I’m interested in ...Data Analyses, Product Management
 - 🌱 I’m currently learning ...
 Excel,SQL and power BI
 - 💞️ I’m looking to collaborate on ...GitHub, kaggle
 - 📫 How to reach me ...Linkedin